Presidential choices in Wisconsin hold steady in new Marquette Law School Poll results, with Harris at 52% and Trump at 48%

 Favorability of all presidential and vice-presidential candidates

-Table 11 shows the favorability ratings including third-party candidates for president.
-Walz is the only candidate with a positive net favorability rating.
+Table 16 shows the favorability ratings of the aforementioned candidates in addition to the third-party candidates for president.
 Kennedy is the best known of the third-party candidates, all of whom are less well known than Harris or Trump.

 Among registered voters